100 Day Virtual Challenge

 How do we log our miles?

 The best way and the most accurate way to log your miles is using a GPS enable watch or app on your phone to record your distance.
+For details about syncing you GPS watch or app, please reference the Sodisp online guide.
 You can also use a pedometer or simply drive the route in your car to record the distance of your favorite route.
-Once you’ve finished your walk, jog or run you’ll need to manually record your miles on the Sodisp Virtual Event Page.
-Detailed instructions for joining the event have been emailed to all participants.
+Once you’ve finished your walk, jog or run you’ll need to manually record your miles on the Sodisp event page.
+Detailed instructions for joining the event will be emailed to all participants prior to the the start.
 As the miles get logged, the website will be updated and you’ll be able to see your accumulated progress.

 Will we be able to sync our Garmin, Strava, or other GPS device?

 Yes! you can easily sync your Garmin, Strava, FitBit, Apple Watch, Coros, Suunto and Polar accounts to your Sodisp profile.
 Detailed instructions for how to connect your GPS device to Sodisp are on the Sodisp website.

 Can we start logging miles before July 1st?

 No, the virtual challenge will start on July 1st.
 You can log miles anytime between 7/1 at 12:00am to 10/9 at 11:59 pm PDT.

 What type of miles count towards my total?